LowTEMP

 Goals

-The overall aim of LowTEMP was to contribute to the reduction of energy waste and greenhouse gas emissions in the Baltic Sea Region by promoting sustainable and efficient energy supply systems.
+The overall objective of the LowTEMP project was to contribute to the reduction of energy consumption and greenhouse gas emissions in the Baltic Sea region by promoting sustainable and efficient energy supply systems.
+The following goals have been achieved and implemented:

-• Assessment of sustainability effects of LTDH
+• Evaluation of the sustainability effects of low-temperature technologies

 • Development of pilot energy strategies

-Interreg Baltic Sea Region V B (2014 – 2020)
+Interreg Baltic Sea Program 2014 – 2020

 Lead Partner:

-2017 – 2020
+2017 to 2020

-aconium contact person
+aconium Contact person

 Britta Schmigotzki